 At its core, banding is the process of communicating who you are as a company to your clients.
 Through it, you share what matters to you, what you value about your clients, and what value you can bring to them.
 It helps you illustrate what kind of world you want to help build with your company.

-Your branding is that voice the consumer wants to hear.
+Your branding is the voice the consumer wants to hear.

 It’s Important Not To Get Branding Wrong